departement-info-cem/3U4-cybersec/web/docs/01-cours/06-rencontre3.2.md

 A transaction of $3867.22 have been registered in your bank account.
-If you thing this is an error, please log in to:
+If you think this is an error, please log in to:

 https://bank-web-access.info/login?id=8fd8a9e387ab1d83